 Summary and Interference.
-The resulting information flow between events and actions is depicted in Figure 3.5.
+The resulting information flow between events and actions is depicted in Figure 2.3.

-Figure 3.5: Types of Rules
+Figure 2.3: Types of Rules

 Example 2 (Actions and Events) Consider the following scenario: A -rule-driven- review process leads to the acceptance of a paper.
 Here, "acceptance of a paper" is an action which is also an event on the Web level - "the paper P of A has been accepted for conference C".
 This event is communicated inside the program committee by mail (push communication).
-An internal rule of the conference of the form "when a paper is accepted, send a message to the author and list it on the conference Web page".
+An internal rule of the conference of the form "when a paper is accepted, send a message to the author and list it on the conference Web page" also reacts upon the event.
 By the latter, the event of "the paper P of A has been accepted" becomes actually accessible for the public.
 Communication in the Semantic Web then should lead to firing other business rules, e.g., at the DBLP publications server and at citeseer, where lots of "business rules" (later) react upon.